 - Classify text by training a model to classify text according to classes you define.

+- Create and share dashboards of data visualizations without coding.
 You can also bring in data and analytic assets from the IBM Watson Community.

 Ready to go?
 Get started.